What are Dental Implants?

 - The second part is a root that sits securely in your jawbone.

 A dental implant treatment may involve several pieces.
-However, it may also be described as having two main parts.
+However, we need to focus on two main sections.
 One part is a restoration that is custom fabricated to match the shape of a natural tooth crown.
 The second part is the implant that replaces the function of a natural tooth root.
-Implants are made of titanium or titanium alloy.
-Unlike most materials, our body normally accepts titanium without infection.
+The main components of dental implants are titanium or titanium alloy.
+Unlike most materials, our body accepts titanium without infection.

 Am I a Candidate for Dental Implants?